EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Methods Details

 \section{Methods Details}

-\ours~follows the progressive-parameter-refinement generative framework introduced in BFN~\cite{graves2023bayesian} and PIF~\cite{jin2025molpif}, but replaces linear interpolation in parameter space with an evolving exponential geodesic.
-This results in a fundamentally different probability flow while remaining compatible with the same generative structure.
+\ours~follows the progressive-parameter-refinement generative framework introduced in BFN~\cite{graves2023bayesian} and PIF~\cite{jin2025molpif}, but uses an evolving e-geodesic in natural-parameter coordinates.
+This results in a different probability path while remaining compatible with the same generative structure.